Cleveland S. Rockwell: Later life

 By 1892, Rockwell was well known within the Portland community.
 His work on the Columbia and Willamette rivers had help make commercial transportation to and from the city safer.
 His art work was also widely admired.
 Friends who receive a paintings or drawings as a gift considered themselves very fortunate.
 After retiring from the Coastal Survey, Rockwell opened an office in downtown Portland, taking work as a consulting engineer.
 In addition, his father had left him a significant estate which he invested.
 He served on the board of directors of three Portland banks including the Portland Trust Company (later known as The Oregon Bank) headed by Henry L. Pittock.
 Through his investments, Rockwell became moderately wealthy.
 His financial success gave him the freedom to travel, hunt, and fish at his leisure.

 Long before he retired, Rockwell had begun writing about Oregon, especially the Columbia River.
 His works were published in a number of magazines including The Pacific Monthly, West Shore, and Harper's Magazine.
 His articles were always carefully written, detailed, and accurate.
 Rockwell normally included a number of drawings with his articles.
 This added significant visual appeal to his articles.

 Rockwell was an accomplished artist, skilled at landscape drawing, watercolors, and oil painting.
 In 1873, he exhibited two of his painting in the San Francisco Art Association show and two more in the association's 1874 show.
 No records exist for the association's art shows in 1875 or 1876.
 In 1877, Rockwell exhibited four painting in the San Francisco show.
 After retirement, Rockwell spent more time painting.
 In 1883, he began showing his work at the annual Portland Mechanics Fair and other local art exhibitions.
 He helped establish the Portland Art Club in 1885 and the Portland Art Association in 1892.
 Beginning in the late 1890s, Rockwell began displaying small watercolors, selling them for $10 and $20 to casual buyers.
 He also finished a number of large oil paintings during this period that were very popular in Portland society circles.
 Rockwell died of pneumonia in Portland on March 22, 1907, at the age of 69.
-His remains were cremated and interred at Portland Memorial Mausoleum.